bldl/array-grouping-impl-tutorial/Modules/Module 4/Module4.md

 # 4.0 Testing during implementation.

-Testing our implementation is important.
+Testing the implementation is important.
 It ensures all parts of the implementation function according to the specification.

 In this module we will be learning how to run Test262 tests, as well as implement tests ourselves.

 # **4.1** Running jstests

 There are two different test suites built into SpiderMonkey.
-The one we are interested in is the Test262 suite.
-This is the tests all EcmaScript engines have to conform to ensure JavaScript is implemented correctly.
+Jstests, also known as [Test262](https://github.com/tc39/test262), and SpiderMonkey specific tests.
+They are separated based on testing of spec adherence, and testing specific behavior of SpiderMonkey.
+Example: one of the problems discussed in [Module 5](../Module%205/Module5.md) (Monkey Patching) is a specific problem with SpiderMonkey and would therefore be tested with SpiderMonkey specific tests

-Tests from the Test262 test suite are located in `mozilla-unified/js/src/tests/test262`.
-Mostly we are interested in the folder `built-ins`, as this is where the tests for `Array` are located.
+Tests from the Test262 test suite are located in the folder `mozilla-unified/js/src/tests/test262`.

 To run a test from Test262: